worldline/learning-kotlin-multiplatform/docs/src/8.preferences/README.md

 #  Preferences

+Let's use preferences to store the last time the quiz was updated.
+We will use a multiplatform library called Kstore

 [Kstore](https://github.com/xxfast/KStore) is a tiny Kotlin multiplatform library that assists in saving and restoring objects to and from disk using kotlinx.coroutines, kotlinx.serialization and kotlinx.io.
 Inspired by RxStore